Inconsistencies in, and short pathlength correction to, $R_{AA}(p_T)$ in $\mathrm{A}+\mathrm{A}$ and $\mathrm{p} + \mathrm{A}$ collisions: Consistency of assumptions in DGLV

 We found that finite kinematic bounds do not significantly affect the consistency of the assumptions.
 The above scaling argument holds for all expectation values $\langle R \rangle$ so long as $R$ does not depend on $\Delta z$.
 Thus, in order to keep the number of plots shown to a manageable number, most assumption consistency plots from now on will be shown for only $L=5~\mathrm{fm}$.

-The collinear and soft assumptions are tested for consistency in \autoref{fig:collinear} and \autoref{fig:soft}, respectively.
+The collinear and soft assumptions are tested for consistency in \cref{fig:collinear,fig:soft}, respectively.
 We find that both of these assumptions are consistently satisfied for both the short pathlength corrected and uncorrected DGLV results, for both the exponential and the truncated step distributions of scattering centers.

-\autoref{fig:soft} shows $\langle x \rangle$ as a function of parent parton energy $E$, where $\langle x \rangle \ll 1$ is assumed under the soft approximation.
+\Cref{fig:soft} shows $\langle x \rangle$ as a function of parent parton energy $E$, where $\langle x \rangle \ll 1$ is assumed under the soft approximation.
 The expectation value $\langle x \rangle$ decreases monotonically in energy for the uncorrected result with an exponential distribution of scattering centers; all other expectation values appear to converge numerically to a constant nonzero value.
 For the DGLV result with an exponential distribution, one can calculate $\langle x \rangle$ analytically for asymptotically high energies.
 For asymptotically high energies we take $m_g \to 0$, $M \to 0$, $k_{\text{max}} \to \infty$, and $q_{\text{max}}\to \infty$.
 These simplifications allow the angular, $\mathbf{k}$, and $\mathbf{q}$ integrals to be done analytically, as described in \cite{Gyulassy:2000er, Djordjevic:2003zk}.
 Proceeding in this way we obtain the following asymptotic expression for $\langle x \rangle $:

-In a similar way we can derive the same result for the short pathlength correction with an exponential distribution, using the asymptotic result from \cite{Kolbe:2015rvk} (see \autoref{eqn:asymptotics_correction_xint})
+In a similar way we can derive the same result for the short pathlength correction with an exponential distribution, using the asymptotic result from \cite{Kolbe:2015rvk} (see \cref{eqn:asymptotics_correction_xint})

+Note that numerical investigation of $\langle x \rangle$ indicates that the convergence to the asymptotic values is slow for both the corrected and uncorrected energy loss.
 For the truncated step distribution it is more difficult to perform asymptotic calculations, but numerical investigation shows that the uncorrected result with truncated step distribution converges to $\langle x \rangle \approx \frac{1}{3}$, and the corrected result with truncated step distribution converges to $\langle x \rangle \approx \frac{1}{2}$.